Reclaim overpaid council tax

 Important.
 Do make sure you check if you're likely owed any cash first by following our criteria above.
 We don't want everyone just calling their council on spec to find out.
 It'd waste your time and kill their switchboards when many will be needing to speak to their council for essential support amid the cost of living crisis.

 Councils tell us someone passing away is often a reason for an account being closed, and some accounts may be left in credit.
 So if you're the executor of someone's estate, you should be able to claim for their council tax credit.
 Contact the council in the same way as outlined above to check if you're owed any money and claim.

 Here are a couple of success stories to inspire you...

 Laurence from London reclaimed council tax credit after moving away from Tower Hamlets.
 He said:

 I claimed back £103.
 I was paying by direct debit for five years from the same account with no arrears [before I moved out].
 There was only credit because I left the borough part way into the month after my direct debit had gone out.

-MSE Will also had a nice surprise, when he found he was owed money by Manchester City Council after a new tenant successfully lowered the council tax band.
+Former MSE Will B also had a nice surprise, when he found he was owed money by Manchester City Council after a new tenant successfully lowered the council tax band.
 He said:

 Three years after I moved out of my flat, I got an email to my old email address telling me the property was rebanded and I was owed £400.
 I genuinely thought it was a scam.
 It was only when I got round to ringing the council directly that they confirmed it was real.